 Ms. Lam Thi Thu Thao said that to help students memorize the multiplication table, she incorporates rap music into the lesson, creating a rhythm that helps students remember easily, and the classroom atmosphere is also lively and enthusiastic.

-"The students responded very positively, they even moved to the beat and read very fluently.
+"The students responded very positively, they even moved to the beat and read fluently.
 Parents also asked for the songs to let their children listen to and sing at home.

-Students learn multiplication tables by rapping
+Students learn multiplication tables by rap

 Making animations for teaching